Growing with a booming population.

 • Deconditioned (overweight or health risks) individuals looking to incorporate a fitness regimen into their lives.

 • Individuals with Orthopedic concerns, Arthritis challenges and/or Cognitive deterioration.

 Drawing on over 100 years of combined experience in the aquatic fitness industry, this certification serves as an important first step into the field of teaching water exercise.
-A combination of home study and live training, the home study videos and theoretical exams prepare you for the full day practical course in the convenience and privacy of your home.
-Practical teaching skills utilizing pre-choreographed routines that are memorized serve to enhance your class sequencing, warm-up, progressions, musical phrasing, proper cuing techniques, choreography development and all the skills required to teach your best class, every class.
+A combination of home study, training videos, and theoretical exams prepare you for the full day practical course.
+Practical teaching skills utilizing pre-choreographed routines that are learned serve to enhance your class sequencing, warm-up, progressions, musical phrasing, proper cueing techniques, choreography development, and all the steps required to teach your best class, every class.
 A complimentary take home practical assessment is included, and this course also provides you with all that you need to succeed as an aquatic fitness professional.
-Additionally, a downloadable 1.5 hour choreography video, downloadable one hour music CD, complete educational manual and choreography booklet, flash cards and notes are included in this comprehensive course.
+Additionally, a downloadable 1.5 hour choreography video with, downloadable music, complete educational manual and choreography booklet, flash cards and notes are included in this comprehensive course.